How did this collection come about?

 I'm delighted that this ideal tee has been around for quite a while.
 We initially focused on the texture and excellence of the jersey.
 Alongside the development team, we conjured up this extraordinary dry hand effect - not too light or heavy.
 It required a ton of trial and error to hit the perfect fabrication.
 The collar's design is also very essential - it's about millimeters!
 And with regards to color palette, we meticulously redesign it each season in order to make it stylish.
 As I always say, a magnificent shade doesn't cost more than an inexpensive one.
 Especially for Uniqlo - being a Japanese brand - Japan holds such esteem for refinement and color.

 The color palette is quite concise this season.
 Very rich yet also neutral.
 What inspired it?

-There are many nuances of the same colors that can be explored depending on the fabrication, so we work carefully on colors every season.
-In addition, it's really interesting to see how colors are in the air.
-This season's key colors are azuki, and any shade of brown between purple and brown or burnt red.
-Sometimes the team works separately on colorways to propose and we all come up with the same ideas.
+There are many nuances of the same colours that can be explored depending on the fabrication, so we work carefully on colours every season.
+In addition, it's really interesting to see how colours are in the air.
+This season's key colours are azuki, and any shade of brown between purple and brown or burnt red.
+Sometimes the team works separately on colourways to propose and we all come up with the same ideas.